montefra/montefra.github.io/_posts/2017-11-16-testing-mysql.markdown

     assert obs_num == 43
 ```

-With this in place, I could finally implement and test my new function.
+Now that I had a test, I could start implementing the new function.

 ## One more step

-The requirement had been satisfied, but I still had a problem: how to test my
+The requirement had been satisfied, but I still had a problem:

-code on my machines?
+> How to test my code on my machines?

+Of course the answer is:

-Of course I could start the MySQL docker container and fill the database by hand
+> start the MySQL docker container and fill the database

-every time that I need it.
-But this would easily become tedious and error prone.
+I could do it my hand every time that I need it.
+But I don't like this kind of
+things: it's tedious and very error prone.

 So I decided to invest some more time and, with the help of
 [docker-py](https://docker-py.readthedocs.io/), I added a set of commands to
 integrate the setup and teardown of a MySQL docker container and the creation of
 ``my_table`` with the rest of the project.
+I also dropped ``pytest-docker`` and
-I also rewrote the docker and MySQL
+rewrote the docker and MySQL fixtures using those new features: this way I have
-related test fixtures to used this new feature instead of ``pytest-docker``:
-this allowed me more flexibility and control over my tests.
+more flexibility and control over my tests and less code repetitions.

-So now, when I want to run the code on my computer I run
+So now, when I want to execute the code on my computer I run

     my_project docker_mysql up

-to start the docker image and add ``my_table`` and
+to start the docker image and

     my_project run

-to execute the main product.
+to execute the main part.
 When I'm done I can get rid of the docker container
 with

     my_project docker_mysql down